|

 that both

 services provide complete searching functions for their CD-ROM products.
+Searching Aids All legal resources in Chinese on the web can

 be searched via browsers such as Netscape and Explorer.
 Understanding the